HOMSAI-Smart-Home/HOMSAI-App/README.md

 - dropdown_button2: allows dropdown to be more versatile.
 - uuid: package to generate unique universal identifier.
 - url_launcher: library that allow you to go to web pages
+- carousel_slider: Library that allows you to make versatile sliders

 ## Auto Router Generator